Skip to main content

 Should I mention weaknesses in a recommendation letter?
 Toggle answer

-Usually not unless the format asks for it.
+Usually not unless the format specifically asks for it.
 A recommendation should stay honest and positive.
-If you cannot recommend the person confidently, declining is often better than writing a faint letter.
+If you cannot recommend the person confidently, it is often better to decline than to write a faint letter.

 Can I reuse the same recommendation letter?
 Toggle answer

 You can reuse the structure, but not the finished letter.
-The target role, program, examples, and endorsement should be adapted so the letter feels written for the current opportunity.
+The target role, program, examples, and endorsement should be adapted so each letter feels written for the current opportunity.

 Download the Guide and Browse Free Letter Templates